Bhakti2304/CKA2024/Day-8/README.md

                  kubectl run nginx

-    2. You create a configuration file , which could be JSON or YAML format.
+    2. You create a configuration file, which could be JSON or YAML format.
 YAML highly use in Kubernetes.
     In that config.
 File you define desired status of object.

    - Imperative use to troubleshoot or for local production.